Shan-Ali4/Note_App/README.md

 ## Veiw Note Page.
 ------

-If you Click on it will redirect to View notes page what ever you created the note it will appear here.
-And it have Two Buttons:
+If you click on it will redirect to the View Notes page ever you create a note it will appear here.
+It has Two Buttons:
 1:- Delete,
 2:- Update
-Update button Will update your note whatever you want to Make changes in the note.
+The update button Will update your note to whatever you want to make changes in the note.

 ![landing page](https://raw.githubusercontent.com/Shan-Ali4/Note_App/main/Fronted/images/crop4.png  "Logo Title Text 1")